luk3yx/minetest-luk3yx/README.md

 # luk3yx's unofficial Minetest snap
 This is my unofficial Minetest snap package, derived from the Minetest snap in the snappy playpen.

+# Deprecation

+This snap is now deprecated, you should install the [`minetest`](https://github.com/snapcrafters/minetest) snap instead.
+I will probably continue to update it, however I will not guarantee that it will have the latest version of Minetest.

 **NOTE**: The `snapcraft.yaml` here is now mostly copied from the [official snap](https://github.com/snapcrafters/minetest).